Helcim VS Square

 - Account stability issues

-- Many add-on services require monthly fees
+- Some add-on services require monthly fees

 Square is a payment service provider (PSP), meaning you won’t have a fully-underwritten merchant account with a unique Merchant ID for your business.
 Instead, your account is aggregated with other Square users.
 This approach makes it much easier to sign up but can also put you at a higher risk of a sudden account hold, freeze, or termination.